suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/test-doubles.md

 let userService: Mocked<UserService>;
 ```

-## Conclusion
+## What's Next?

-Mocks, stubs, and spies are essential tools in the unit testing toolbox.
-Suites simplifies their use by providing a cohesive framework that abstracts away the complexities of integrating different mocking libraries and dependency injection frameworks.
-By leveraging Suites' powerful API, you can create robust and maintainable tests that ensure your software's quality and reliability.

-For more detailed examples and advanced configurations, visit the [Solitary Unit Tests](/docs/solitary-unit-tests) and [Sociable Unit Tests](/docs/sociable-unit-tests) sections.
+After understanding the basics of test doubles, you can explore more advanced testing techniques:

+- [Solitary Unit Tests](./integration-testing.md): Learn how to write solitary unit tests in Suites.
+- [Sociable Unit Tests](./integration-testing.md): Discover how to write sociable unit tests in Suites.